ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image7.jpg" width="auto">

 ### 2. COMMENTING
 The second annotation type is a **comment**.
-Comments are text annotations, just like tags, with the essential difference that they are a free-text strings instead of predefined strings.
-If a user feels that the information contained in the tags is not adequate, they can add a custom text that conveys the information they want to add as an annotation.
+Comments are text annotations, just like semantic tags, with the essential difference that they are a free-text strings instead of predefined strings.
+If a user feels that the information contained in the semantic tags is not adequate, they can add a custom text that conveys the information they want to add as an annotation.

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image8.jpg" width="auto">